hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/652_11_tuesday_july_2.md

 natures, the conditioned and the unconditioned.
 As the former, She is God, nature, and soul (man).
 As the latter, She is unknown and unknowable.
 Out of the Unconditioned came the trinity — God, nature, and soul, the triangle of existence.
-This is the Vishishtâdvaitist idea.
+This is the Vishishtādvaitist idea.

 A bit of Mother, a drop, was Krishna, another was Buddha, another was Christ.
 The worship of even one spark of Mother in our earthly mother